Posts

 Image

 Lowe's "Zero Voc" paint Many of you who have been reading this blog for a while know that my first bachelor's degree is in Interior Design, and I feel that it's my duty to "practice" new ideas on my house to keep my skills sharp!
 Part of that includes painting, and a new coat of paint is the cheapest and easiest way to change the whole look of a room.
-But it can also be very smelly.
-And oftentimes smells that don't bother other people can set off an asthma attack for someone with asthma.
-(I tell people that when you have asthma, your body reacts like a "Drama Queen" and over-reacts to everything!)
-I found this "zero voc" paint at Lowe's, I have used it before and there is very little smell to it.
-When I used it to paint some of the rooms in my house, it didn't bother any of us or our asthma.
-I'm sure some of the other home-improvement or paint stores have similar paint.
-Just one more little tidbit to think about if you
+If you have ever painted a room, you know how strong the paint smell can be.
+Being able to open windows and doors and have a little fresh air is a must.
+Strong scents that don't bother other people can set off an asthma attack for someone with asthma.
+I tell people that when you have asthma, your body reacts like a "Drama Queen" and over-reacts to everything!
+The technical term of what happens with the lungs is that they are hypersensitive and hyper-responsive.
+Which means our lungs are extra sensitive to smells, pollen, pollutants, etc. And when they are exposed to any of asthma trigg...

 Crying can cause an asthma attack